Bad Lausick: 20th century

 In 1913, after almost 100 years of spa operations, the town was awarded the title Bad Lausick.
 In 1920 construction of the eastern section of the Borna–Großbothen railway, known as Querbahn, started.
 The spa was modernised in 1928, and Bad Lausick became a popular health resort.
 In 1935, Reichersdorf and Heinersdorf were incorporated into the town.
 The western part of the Borna–Großbothen railway opened in 1937, allowing through trains from October of that year on.
 From 1939 to 1945 a Wehrmacht hospital operated on the Hermannsbad premises.
 During World War II, the town was spared from aerial attacks and did not suffer from destructions.
 The Querbahn railway line was dismantled for war reparations in 1948.

 From 1951 on Bad Lausick was part of Geithain district and became the seat of the district court of law.
 In 1956 a rural department store (Landwarenhaus) opened on the market square, and in 1957 the romanic character of St Kilian church was restored.
 A Silbermann organ dating from 1722 and extended by Johann Gottlob Trampeli was installed in the church at the same time.
 Based on a document by Emperor Frederick Barbarossa, the town celebrated its 800th anniversary in 1958.
 The spa was modernised again until 1962 and became a specialist sanatorium for cardiac and circulatory disorders in 1972.
 Former enterprises with state holdings were fully nationalized by that time, in particular the house shoe factory and the mill works.
 The school was extended in 1967/1968.
 The agricultural cooperatives of Bad Lausick, Ballendorf, Buchheim, and Ebersbach merged in 1976.
 The silicate works were modernised and expanded between 1979 and 1988, and in 1988 construction of a new town quarter was started as a major public housing project.

 Demonstrations, round tables, and council meetings during the times of the political changeover in the GDR resulted in the admission of members of Neues Forum and Social Democrats to the town council.
 In 1990, Bad Lausick became twinned with Baunach in Upper Franconia.
-In 1994, Bad Lausick and ist surroundings were transferred into the new district Muldentalkreis.
+In 1994, Bad Lausick and its surroundings were transferred into the new district Muldentalkreis.